Dating – Just getting to know each other but you know you have other options as well

 6. While you’re at it, don’t bring up the future either

-You have known your partner for a while now and think that there could be a future in there.
+You have known your partner for a while now and think that there could be a future with them.
 It’s possible you may be yearning for a conclusive answer as well.
 But you must keep those feelings to yourself.
 Perhaps you want him to introduce you to his/her parents, you mustn’t make too big a deal out of this.

 Try not to pressure your partner into anything, without really having a conversation with them about what your expectations are.
 If you’re pressuring your partner to introduce his/her friends to you, you might just end up pushing them away instead of establishing something more solid.